GSA/ficam-pacs/pages/pacs_glossary.md

 ### BIO

-A [FIPS 201](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf){:target="_blank"} authentication mechanism that is implemented by using a fingerprint or iris images data object sent from the PIV credential to the PACS and which is matched to the credential-holder’s live scan.
+A [FIPS 201](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf){:target="_blank"} authentication mechanism that is implemented by using a fingerprint or iris images data object sent from the PIV credential to the PACS and which is matched to the credential holder’s live scan.

 ### BIO-A

-A [FIPS 201](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf){:target="_blank"} authentication mechanism in which the BIO authentication mechanism is performed in the presence of an attendant who supervises the use of the PIV credential and the submission of the PIN and the sample biometric by the credential-holder.
+A [FIPS 201](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf){:target="_blank"} authentication mechanism in which the BIO authentication mechanism is performed in the presence of an attendant who supervises the use of the PIV credential and the submission of the PIN and the sample biometric by the credential holder.

 ### BIO(-A)